-.03.01 Shoreline Development Authorization Required
+18.30.010 Shoreline Development Authorization Required

-- 1) No new development, construction or use shall occur within Shoreline jurisdiction without obtaining a development authorization in accordance with the provisions of this title, except for those provided for in section.03.03.
+A) No new development, construction or use shall occur within Shoreline jurisdiction without obtaining a development authorization in accordance with the provisions of this title, except for those provided for in section18.30.03.
 Exceptions to Local Review and.03.07 (Exemptions).
-Exemptions, as provided for in section.03.07, shall be considered as development authorization, including those taking place on federal lands and requiring permits or review as provided in.01.07 (Applicability to Federal Agencies) but qualifying for other exemptions under this chapter.
-All proposed uses and development occurring within Shoreline jurisdiction must conform to chapter 90.58 RCW, the Shoreline Management Act, and this master program. - 2) With respect to application and review procedures, it is the intent of this title to streamline and coordinate the authorization of critical area projects which require other local, state and/or federal permits or authorizations.
-Any nonexempt development, construction or use occurring within Shoreline jurisdiction shall be processed according to the provisions of this chapter and the Critical Areas Ordinance (SMC CITATION HERE). - 3) Approval of a development authorization under this title shall be in addition to, and not a substitute for, any other development permit or authorization required by the City of XXXXXX.
-Approval of a development authorization under this title shall not be interpreted as an approval of any other permit or authorization required of a development, construction, or use. - 4) Permits issued in accordance with this title shall run with the land.
+Exemptions, as provided for in section18.03.07, shall be considered as development authorization, including those taking place on federal lands and requiring permits or review as provided in.01.07 (Applicability to Federal Agencies) but qualifying for other exemptions under this chapter.
+All proposed uses and development occurring within Shoreline jurisdiction must conform to chapter 90.58 RCW, the Shoreline Management Act, and this master program.

+- B) With respect to application and review procedures, it is the intent of this division to streamline and coordinate the authorization of developments which require other local, state and/or federal permits or authorizations.
+Any nonexempt development, construction or use occurring within shoreline jurisdiction shall be processed according to the provisions of this chapter and GMC Title 14, Administration of Development Regulations. - C. Approval of a development authorization under this division shall be in addition to, and not a substitute for, any other development permit or authorization required.
+Approval of a development authorization under this division shall not be interpreted as an approval of any other permit or authorization required of a development, construction or use. - D. Permits issued in accordance with this division shall run with the land.